 Would you be surprised to learn that more than 3 tons of trash can be found in our local waterways?
 We might be if Charlotte-Mecklenburg Storm Water Services volunteers hadn’t picked up that much trash during the 2017 Big Spring Clean.
+The number was even higher in 2019… 11.24 tons of trash!
 It’s sad to think about that much pollution in our waterways, degrading our recreation areas and harming our wildlife.
 Not to mention, it’s just not a great look for our community.

 So, how does so much trash end up in our waterways?

 When it rains, trash from the streets washes into the storm drainage system, and that system leads directly to our ponds, streams and lakes.
 But that’s not all – sometimes people purposefully dump trash directly into our waterways!
 And we’re not just talking about paper and aluminum cans.